bank-vaults/vault-secrets-webhook/deploy/charts/vault-secrets-webhook/README.md

 ### Certificate options

-There are the following options for suppling the webhook with CA and TLS certificates.
+There are the following options for supplying the webhook with CA and TLS certificates.

 #### Generate (default)